 This number is largely arbitrary at first.
 You’re going to pick one based on a little bit of concrete information, and then adjust as you go (which is true for SO many things in freelancing, so getting some practice now is a good idea.)

-If you’re new and don’t have a feel for your clients yet, I suggest using how much your last or current job roughly comes out to on an hourly basis…and doubling it.
+If you’re new and don’t have a feel for your clients yet, I suggest using how much your last or current job roughly comes out to on an hourly basis…and doubling it…at least.

-Just keep in mind that as a freelancer, you have to make up for insurance, retirement, vacation, and taxes.
+Think those numbers sound high?
+Remember that as a freelancer, you have to make up for insurance, retirement, vacation, taxes, overhead, and all the other costs your employer used to handle.
 Your average rate should reflect that.
 As you gain more experience, build your portfolio, raise your rates (both by the piece and by the hour), and learn to filter for better clients, that number should increase.

 If you have some experience and want to establish a new goal, look at some of your clients and divide out what you make hourly for each.
 If you’re feeling conservative, you can average them out, but I say pick the highest and use that as a target for all future clients.

 So that number…Are you happy with it?
 Do you feel you need to make some adjustments?
 Let me know in the comments!